hit9/bt.cc/README.md

 * Horizontally from left to right represents the relationship from parent node to child node.
 * Vertically, the sibling relationship, from top to bottom, prioritizes from high to low.
+* In a depth-first way, prioritize recursively ticking all descendant nodes.

 ```cpp
 // Build the tree.